AMReX-Fusion/Furnace/Docs/source/debugging.rst

 Debugging
 *********

-There are several methods we typically use to debug issues in Castro.
+There are several methods we typically use to debug issues in Furnace.
 Some descriptions are given below.

 Using the compiler and other tools